Salesforce was a Ford Focus, now it is an Aston Martin GTE race car.

 - Large — Multi-org, multi-cloud.
 1000+ users

-The colors of the circles indicate how important it is to have that capability in place (white: not required, yellow: needed, red: mandatory).
+The colors of the circles indicate how important it is to have that capability in place (white: not required, blue: needed, purple: mandatory).
 Ideally every implementation has all of them, but we understand the trade-offs of running an Org.

 There are real world benefits of a COE and a more structured approach as the Forrester report and 10K Advisors research have shown.
 Often it is best to hear from customers.
 Here are both sides of the story from the Forrester report: